alex-apezera/FlowLab/README.md

 * Example of an EPM temperature field for natural convection in an air cavity with a gravity angle of 30 degrees: fig. 8

+  > **Comment:** For air, the amplitude of value fluctuations (as seen in the diagnostics graphs) is more pronounced due to its lower viscosity and density compared to paraffins and water; consequently, the non-stationary phase in the calculations is longer.
+Nevertheless, a trend toward the isotherms aligning perpendicular to the direction of gravity is already discernible.

 ## Performance